nickbalestra/nickbalestra.github.io/_posts/2016-08-29-express-serve-ssr-react-app.md

 The logic for our middleware is pretty straightforward:

 1. 1.
-Check if the requested url is the same we configured
+Check if the requested url match the configuration
 2. 2.
 Render the app server side
 3. 3.
-Respond by sending the page, with the rendered app and the required assets to mount the app client side.
+Respond by sending the page, with the rendered app and the required assets to mount the app on the client
 <br><br>
 Check the requested URL:
 <br><br>